|Simplified Scientific Christianity|

-It is the hallmark of a good artisan that he is very fastidious as to the quality and condition of the tools he uses, because he knows that the work depends as much upon their excellence as upon his skill.
+It is the hallmark of a good artisan that he or she is very fastidious as to the quality and condition of the tools he or she uses, because he or sheknows that the work depends as much upon their excellence as upon his or her skill.
 The Ego has several instruments which are its tools, and upon their quality and condition depends how much or how little it can accomplish in its work of gathering experience in each life.

 What are the Ego's instruments for acquiring first-hand knowledge?
 (The Rosicrucian Cosmo-Conception)

 The Rosicrucian Order was started particularly for those who must satisfy the reason before heeding the voice of the heart.
-Intellect imperiously demands a logical explanation of everything—the world mystery, the questions of life and death.
+Intellect imperiously demands a logical explanation of everything — the world mystery, the questions of life and death.
 Therefore, the Western Wisdom Teaching intends, first of all, to satisfy the aspirant for knowledge that everything in the universe is reasonable, thus winning over the rebellious intellect.
-When he can believe in his heart that which his head has sanctioned, he can start to live the life of purity and service which will unfold his latent spiritual faculties.
-His rate of unfoldment will depend upon his own efforts, and his ability to maintain poise and self-control under trying circumstances will indicate the degree of his spiritual attainment.
+When he or she can believe in his or her heart that which his or her head has sanctioned, he or she can start to live the life of purity and service which will unfold his or her latent spiritual faculties.
+His or her rate of unfoldment will depend upon his or herown efforts, and his or herability to maintain poise and self-control under trying circumstances will indicate the degree of his or her spiritual attainment.

 How does the Rosicrucian method of attainment differ particularly from others?
 (The Rosicrucian Cosmo-Conception)